 Table 1: CfE conditions ACP coding results.

-Conversion only results are summarized in Table 2.
-These results are obtained by performing target projection from 8K source to target projection (10-bit) and projecting back to 8K source with source bit-depth.
+Conversion-only results are summarized in Table 2.
+These results are obtained by performing projection from 8K ERP source to target projection (10-bit) and projecting back to 8K ERP (10-bit).
+The conversion results are with ACP padding enabled.